 Truck accidents typically cause much more damage than ones involving cars, namely due to the difference in the weight and size of the vehicles.
 Therefore, truck accident cases typically take more time to investigate and file claims for.
 As a result, the time invested to receive compensation can be greater in truck accidents versus car accidents – but the compensation received is typically more in a truck accident than a car accident.

-What Is the No-Zone of a Truck?
+What Is The No-Zone Of A Truck?

 The Major No-Zones Include the Following:

-Side No-Zone: This is the blind spot area to either side of the truck, which is significantly larger than a regular car’s blind spots.
+• Side No-Zone: This is the blind spot area to either side of the truck, which is significantly larger than a regular car’s blind spots.
 To avoid a side No-Zone, drivers should avoid hanging out next to a truck—especially on the right, where the No-Zone is larger.
 As a general rule of thumb, if you can’t see the driver in the side-view mirror, they can’t see you.

-Rear No-Zone: Tailgating is bad driver behaviour with any vehicle, but can be especially dangerous with large commercial trucks where the truck driver cannot see your car behind them.
+• Rear No-Zone: Tailgating is bad driver behavior with any vehicle, but can be especially dangerous with large commercial trucks where the truck driver cannot see your car behind them.
 Keep in mind that truckers do not have the benefit of a rear-view mirror as the trailer blocks it; instead, they have to rely on side-view mirrors.

-Front No-Zone: Due to their large size, it takes considerably longer for a truck to come to a complete stop; in fact, many of them need twice as long as a regular passenger vehicle.
+• Front No-Zone: Due to their large size, it takes considerably longer for a truck to come to a complete stop; in fact, many of them need twice as long as a regular passenger vehicle.
 For this reason, drivers should always avoid swerving or “cutting” in front of a truck as it could result in a rear-end accident.

 It depends on whether an employment relationship is established between the truck driver and the trucking company.
 If your Atlanta truck accident attorney can prove the relationship, the company can be held legally liable for the driver’s negligence.